chasewnelson/trevolver/README.md

 Call **Trevolver** using the following options:

-* `--tree` (**REQUIRED**): file containing a bifurcating evolutionary tree in newick format with branch lengths.
-NO NODE NAMES OR SUPPORT VALUES AT THIS TIME.
+* `--tree` (**REQUIRED**): file containing a bifurcating evolutionary tree in newick format with branch lengths. **NO NODE NAMES OR SUPPORT VALUES AT THIS TIME**.
 Only the first encountered tree is used, *i.e.*, embarassingly parallel analyses must be executed one level up.
 * `--seed_sequence` (**REQUIRED**): FASTA file containing starting (seed) sequence at tree root, to be evolved.
 Only the first sequence encountered is used.
 * `--rate_matrix` (**REQUIRED**): file containing 64 × 4 tab-delimited trinucleotide rate matrix where rows and columns are in alphabetical order.
 For example, values in the first row correspond to AAA➞AAA, AAA➞ACA, AAA➞AGA, and AAA➞ATA.
 * `--branch_unit` (**REQUIRED**): a scaling factor, equal to 2*N*<sub>0</sub> or 4*N*<sub>0</sub> in most coalescent simulations (*e.g.*, <a target="_blank" href="https://home.uchicago.edu/rhudson1/source/mksamples.html">**ms**</a>; Hudson 2002), which can be multiplied by a branch length to obtain the length of the lineage in generations.
 Branch lengths will be multiplied by this value and rounded up to the nearest integer to determine number of generations.
 For example, given the value 144740, a branch length of 0.228826612 in the phylogenetic tree would correspond to 144740 × 0.228826612 = 33,120.364 generations.